Cambodia targets Mother Nature group in latest crackdown on dissent | DW | 17.11.2021

 "In Cambodia, the moment any individual or group becomes effective at protecting the environment, human rights, or especially in inspiring other people to speak out, the regime will place as many obstacles as possible to hinder their work," said Gonzalez-Davidson.

-Last week, six activists from the group were released on bail, but they remain subject to judicial supervision, which limits their freedom of movement and requires monthly check-ins with local authorities.
+The six activists released on bail are still subject to various probationary conditions, such as judicial supervision, which limits their freedom of movement and requires monthly check-ins with local authorities.

 "These tactics are merely an illustration of the precarious environment in which human rights defenders in Cambodia operate, and of the Royal Government of Cambodia's relentless efforts to stifle opinions," Chak Sopheap, executive director of the Cambodian Center for Human Rights, told DW.